Samreay/ChainConsumer/README.md

 1. Ensure that you set your python interpreter to the `.venv/bin/python`
 1. Code away.

+For convenience, you can also run `make tests` to run tests, `make serve` to build and serve documentation to your browser, and `make precommit` to run all the pre-commit checks before going to commit.

 ### Contributors

 I would like to thank the following people for their contribution in issues, algorithms and code snippets